esherred/HeraldGroup-Rebuild/wp-content/plugins/header-footer/readme.txt

 4. Configurable snippets of code to be recalled on other configurations (to save time)

 == Changelog ==

+= 3.1.1 =

+* Privacy section in the readme.txt

+= 3.1.0 =

+* Removed the Facebook setting (move to a specialized plugin to have the Facebook Open Graph Meta)
+* Removed bbPress setting (please use bbpress ads)
+* Label fix
+* Removed notices
+* 5 post injections and 5 generic injections

+= 3.0.7 =

+* Added the filter "hefo_php_exec" to let a third party to disable the PHP execution

+= 3.0.6 =

+* Moved the donate png inside the plugin

+= 3.0.5 =

+* Debug notices fix

 = 3.0.4 =